Berkeley-CS61B/skeleton-sp16/proj0/spec/proj0.md

 If you're working solo, you should now be in your personal repo folder, e.g. `agz`.
 If you're working with a partner, your computers should both be in the `bqd-aba` folder that was created when you cloned the repo.

 Now we'll make sure you have the latest copy of the skeleton files with by using `git pull skeleton master`.
+If you're using your partner repo, you'll also need to set the remote just like we did in lab1 using the `git remote add skeleton https://github.com/Berkeley-CS61B/skeleton-sp16.git` command.

 If the folder you're pulling into already has an older copy of the skeleton repo (from lab 1, for example), this will cause a so-called `merge` (see git guide for more details if you want).
 A text editor will automatically open asking you to provide a message on why you are merging.

-Depending on what computer you're using, you will possibly yourself in one of two obtuse text editors:
+Depending on what computer you're using, you will possibly find yourself in one of two obtuse text editors:
   - vim
   - emacs